- With laser-like precision she successfully prosecuted the case against the Trump administration.

 Kamala’s unflinching opening statement of the debate effectively summarized why the incumbent ticket lost its right to be re-elected — “The American people have witnessed what is the greatest failure of any presidential administration in the history of our country.”
 She moved on with the same determination as she won $20 billion settlement from banks to their customers, and unperturbed by how Pence was interrupting her, Kamala stuck to her guns.
 She made a strong case of articulating Joe Biden’s policies and holding Pence’s feet to the fire on accountability that the administration had failed the American people by withholding the truth about the pandemic for six weeks and the ensuing consequences of the pandemic.
 It is this sense of justice that has been the founding tenet of her career “Kamala Harris For the People.”

 As she weaved her responses brilliantly with facts about policies and referenced Biden’s stand on the issues, her sincere fondness, affection and deep respect for him was very evident and you could see she would be the staunch ally for him as he was to President Obama.
-There was much talk about her selection as running mate being based on race and gender, but the debate showed once again, she was just the most competent person for the job.
+There was much talk about her selection as running mate being based on race and gender, but the debate showed once again, she was just the right fit for the job.
 As she skillfully pushed back to being interrupted by Pence saying, “Mr. Vice President, I am speaking,” she stood her ground firmly with a smile on her face and an expression on her face that was emblematic of her confidence.

 This is not a debate theatric — that’s how Kamala often inspires women of color to speak up.
 She reminds as they walk into a room, they are not alone even if looking around a room it may seem so.
 “We are all in that room with you, as you carry the voices of so many of us.
 So, chin up, shoulders back, use that voice, know the power of that voice.”
 On Wednesday night, she showed us once again how to do it deftly.